Community Emergency Response Team (CERT)

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills such as fire safety, simple search and rescue and basic first aid treatment. the CERT concept was developed and implemented by the Los Angeles City Fire Department in 1985.
 The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
 Further, it confirmed the need to train civilians to meet their immediate needs.
 The CERT concept builds upon citizens understanding their responsibility to prepare themselves for disaster and increase their ability to safely help themselves, their family, and their neighbors.

 The CERT in Poway was first organized in 2006 using a $5,000 grant from the San Diego County Office of Emergency Services and is sustained with a generous grant of $2,500 from SDG&E each year.
 Today, the CERT Program follows a curriculum developed by the Federal Emergency Management Agency and is partner with Citizens Corps Program.

-If you are interested in signing up for the next academy beginning in 2020, or have any questions, please contact Poway's CERT Program Manager, Susy Turnbull - email Susy Turnbull.
-You DO NOT need to be a resident of the City of Poway to attend training.
+If you have any questions, please contact Poway's CERT Program Manager, Susy Turnbull - email Susy Turnbull.
 Minimum age is 18 years old.